Police are searching for the person who set ballot boxes on fire in Washington and Oregon. Here’s what we know

 By Chris Boyette, CNN

-(CNN) — With just days until Election Day, hundreds of ballots were destroyed by fires this week at two ballot drop boxes in the Pacific Northwest, and investigators are searching for a culprit they say is responsible for both.
+(CNN) — With just days until Election Day, hundreds of ballots were destroyed or damaged by fires set this week at two ballot drop boxes in the Pacific Northwest – and investigators are searching for a person they believe is responsible for both.

-Many of the ballots in a drop box in Portland were unaffected, but hundreds of ballots were destroyed in a second ballot box fire in nearby Vancouver, Washington, election officials said.
-The incidents are believed to be related to a third incident earlier this month in Vancouver.
+Many of the ballots in a drop box fire in Portland, Oregon, were unaffected, but hundreds of ballots were damaged or destroyed in a second fire in nearby Vancouver, Washington, election officials said.
+The incidents are believed to be connected to a third fire on October 8, also in Vancouver.

-The damaged ballots are separate from an unknown number that were destroyed, Kimsey said.

-Devices at both scenes Monday and a ballot box earlier in the month were marked with the words “Free Gaza,” the New York Times reported Tuesday, citing two law enforcement officials.
-The outlet said investigators are trying to determine if the suspect is a pro-Palestinian activist or someone trying sow discord.

-CNN has reached out to the Portland Police Bureau, which declined to comment on the reported writing on the devices, but said they were sent for forensic analysis where they will be examined for “unique writings and markings.”
-CNN also reached out to the Vancouver Police Department, which referred inquiries to the FBI.
-The FBI also declined to comment.

-The incidents come as a US Department of Homeland Security bulletin from September obtained by the watchdog group Property of the People warned, “Some social media users are discussing and encouraging various methods of sabotaging ballot drop boxes and avoiding detection, likely heightening the potential for targeting of this election infrastructure through the 2024 election cycle.
+The fires came after a US Department of Homeland Security bulletin from September which was obtained by the watchdog group Property of the People warned: “Some social media users are discussing and encouraging various methods of sabotaging ballot drop boxes and avoiding detection, likely heightening the potential for targeting of this election infrastructure through the 2024 election cycle.”

+- Devices found at both scenes Monday and at the ballot box targeted earlier in the month were marked with the words “Free Gaza,” The New York Times reported, citing two law enforcement officials.
+Investigators are trying to determine if the suspect is a pro-Palestinian activist or someone trying to sow discord, according to the newspaper.

 How the ballot boxes went up in flames

+CNN has reached out to the bureau, which declined to comment on the reported writing on the devices, but said they were sent for forensic analysis and will be examined for “unique writings and markings.”

-At a bus station in Vancouver, Washington, just 15 miles away, a second ballot box was set on fire early Monday, according to the Vancouver Police Department.
-Responding officers discovered a “suspicious device” smoking and on fire next to the box, police said.
+At a bus station in Vancouver, just 15 miles from Portland, another ballot box was set on fire early Monday, according to the Vancouver Police Department.
+Responding officers discovered a “suspicious device” on fire next to the box, police said.

+CNN also reached out to the Vancouver Police, who referred questions about the case to the FBI.

+“The US Attorney’s Office and the FBI want to assure our communities that we are working closely and expeditiously together to investigate the two incendiary fires at the ballot boxes in Vancouver, Washington, and the one in Portland, Oregon, and will work to hold whoever is responsible fully accountable,” US Attorney Tessa M. Gorman and Greg Austin, Acting Special Agent in Charge of the FBI Seattle field office said in a statement Tuesday.

-All ballot boxes in Multnomah County and Clark County have fire suppressant installed, election officials said during a news conference Monday.
+All ballot boxes in Multnomah and Clark counties have fire suppressant installed, election officials said during a news conference Monday.
 Multnomah County Elections Director Tim Scott said fire suppressant inside the Portland box protected more than 400 ballots inside, and only three ballots were damaged.
+Election officials said they plan to contact the three voters affected using “unique identifiers on their ballot envelopes, so they can receive replacement ballots.”

-Election officials were still counting all the ballots involved in the Vancouver fire, but believe hundreds of ballots were destroyed, said Clark County’s Kimsey.
+Election officials were still counting all the ballots involved in the Vancouver fire, but believe hundreds were destroyed, said Clark County’s Kimsey.

 Voting in Oregon and Washington is done almost entirely by mail or ballot drop off.
 Less than 1% of people in Multnomah County vote in person, according to Scott.
 In Clark County, 60% of the ballots received are from ballot drop boxes and 40% are received by mail, Kimsey said.